nghttp2/nghttp2/README.rst

 Requirements
 ------------

-The following packages are needed to build the library:
+The following package is required to build the libnghttp2 library:

 * pkg-config >= 0.20
-* zlib >= 1.2.3

-To build and run the unit test programs, the following packages are
+To build and run the unit test programs, the following package is
 required:

 * cunit >= 2.1